Looking for the best places to vacation in the United States? You're in luck! Here is an assorted list of gorgeous vacation places in the US.

 Also Read: Top Tourist Attractions in Texas

 If you’ve ever been to Washington state, you probably saw a huge snow-peaked mountain that looks like the Paramount Pictures logo looming in the distance.
-That 14,411-foot peak is actually a volcano, and it’s the 5th tallest peak in the lower 48 states.
+That 14,411-foot peak is actually a volcano, the 5th tallest peak in the lower 48 states.
 You can see it up close by visiting Mount Rainier National Park, which was designated the USA’s 5th national park in 1899.

-May through October is the best time to visit so you can go on the best hikes at Mount Rainier National Park without snow.
+May through October is the best time to visit, so you can go on the best hikes at Mount Rainier National Park without snow.
 From Paradise, don’t miss the Skyline Trail.
 It’s a 5.5-mile loop offering breathtaking views of mountain peaks dotted with wildflowers in spring or bright oranges and reds in fall.

 Another not-to-be-missed hike near Paradise is Bench & Snow Lakes.
 This 2.7-mile hike is surprisingly less-frequented and takes you to two gorgeous lakes with different scenery.
-Pro tip if it’s a sunny day: make a quick stop at Reflection Lakes right before you reach the Bench & Snow Lakes parking lot.
+Pro tip for a sunny day: make a quick stop at Reflection Lakes right before you reach the Bench & Snow Lakes parking lot.
 You’ll get a crystal-clear reflection of the volcano in the water.

 If you’re visiting the Sunrise area, make sure to take the Naches Peak Loop hike.
 It’s a relatively easy 3.2-mile loop that is beautiful in fall, thanks to fiery red plants dotting the hills.
 If you start early, you can do all of these hikes and rest during the drive between Paradise and Sunrise.

 Also Read: Top Tourist Attractions in Washington State